code-specialist/strapi-client/README.md

 - Currently, it does not support attributes named `data` in Strapi entities.
 - Error handling and retries are not yet implemented
--
-Please keep in mind that this documentation is based on the provided files and the inferred purpose and functionality of the library.
-It's recommended to refer to the actual code implementation and any accompanying comments for a more detailed understanding of the library's features and limitations.

 ## Installation